 Code words can help women reach out to activists even if their mobile phones are being monitored by their abusers.
 Thanks to these tactics, Silvestre said her group recently helped a woman and her young son to leave a situation of domestic abuse.
 Through their network, they quickly found a family willing to shelter them and also collected donations of food and a bed.

 “For some women, knowing they can contact someone is already a great relief, while others need more specialised psychological support,” Silvestre says.
 This is why her organisation has also mobilised a number of volunteer psychologists who are using various online platforms to connect with the women most in need and help them through the days of lockdown.

-A black woman and an activist herself since the age of thirteen, with many struggles under her belt, Silvestre admits to feeling particularly challenged by the COVID-19 crisis and what is yet to come.
+A Black woman and an activist herself since the age of 13, with many struggles under her belt, Silvestre admits to feeling particularly challenged by the COVID-19 crisis and what is yet to come.
 What gives her hope, is “to see so many women, often vulnerable themselves, working to help others”.